nftstorage/nft.storage/packages/website/pages/docs/how-to/retrieve.md

 ipfs://bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy/amazing.gif
 ```

-Here the `/amazing.gif` path points to an image file that's "inside" the IPFS directory with the CID `bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy`.
+Here the `/amazing.gif` path points to an image file that's "inside" the IPFS directory with the CID <code class="overflow-wrap-breakword">bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy</code>.

 URLs with the `ipfs://` prefix can be used directly with a browser that supports IPFS like [Brave](https://brave.com).
 Once you've [configured IPFS support][brave-ipfs], you can just paste an `ipfs://` URL into your address bar and see content in your browser.